juzu/juzu/README.md

 Various things to do, not exhaustive that needs to go in the roadmap

-- integrate the Scoped destruction callback with the context (request,session,flash)
-- clarify how invocation URL are constructed and dispatched to the target (id versus resolution)
-- provide a deployment mode that get source from the file system wherever they are (in order to use the real sources)
 - parse error in template parser
 - more stack trace sanitization
 - consider resolving a template via its variable name instead of @Path
-- honour life cycle of objects (specially flash scope)
 - handle internal error correctly
 - think about doing a "debug" portlet that would cooperate with juzu portlets
-- weld declared beans and instance always have the Singleton scope and ignore the class setting
-- response : handle mime type
 - no files to compile -> javac message : see why
 - for plugins : think about an @Depends to define dependencies for ordering (?)
-- BUG with : @Application(plugins = AssetPlugin.class) when plugin does not exist
 - look at integrating mustache : https://github.com/spullara/mustache.java

 # Deploy on